 - Straw marquetry

 Issues affecting the viability of the craft

-- Shortage of raw materials is the principle concern.
-There are very few straw suppliers and harvest is governed by the weather.
+- Shortage of raw materials is the principal concern.
+There are very few straw suppliers and harvests are governed by the weather.
 The craft depends upon the growing of old varieties of spring sown crops.

-- Whilst there is a demand for the products, price is always a problem.
-Perception of the craft with regard to its origins and longevity of the material seems to affect monetary values attached to the products.
+- Whilst there is a demand for the products, selling price is always a problem.
+Perception of the craft’s origins and of straw’s longevity seem to affect monetary values attached to the products.

-- The work is labour intensive and when priced commercially the products are too expensive therefore it is extremely difficult to make a living.
+- Straw Working is labour intensive and when priced commercially the products are often perceived as too expensive making it difficult to develop the skills into a business.

-- There is a lack of makers of the specialist tools associated with production of certain branches of the work.
+- There is a lack of makers of the specialist tools associated with production of certain aspects of Straw Working.

 There are also other international organisations used by straw workers in the UK